Leo200467/Inbev-Data-Engineering-Case/README.md

     * General character replacement and accents removal were done using `unidecode` package.
 The same DAG writes the Dataframe into the silver layer, using Parquet as a format and partitioning by `country` and `state`.

-4. Finnaly, the ["gold_data_aggregation"](/dags/gold_data_aggregation.py) DAG starts by getting the most recent silver data folder in the layer and using Spark aggregations to create a view by performing a group by operation using `brewery_type`, `country` and `state`, along with aggregation of the quantity of breweries, providing a analytical dataset in the gold layer available in Parquet format, partiotioned by `country`.
+4. Finally, the ["gold_data_aggregation"](/dags/gold_data_aggregation.py) DAG starts by getting the most recent silver data folder in the layer and using Spark aggregations to create a view by performing a group by operation using `brewery_type`, `country` and `state`, along with aggregation of the quantity of breweries, providing a analytical dataset in the gold layer available in Parquet format, partiotioned by `country`.

 **Code comments throughout the DAGs provide explanations for data transformations and PySpark operations**